danielgtaylor/huma/README.md

 	// Implementation goes here
 })

 // Manually provide the response.
-This is equivalent to the above. notes.With(
+This is equivalent to the above, but allows
+// you to add additional options like allowed response headers. notes.With(
 	huma.ResponseJSON(http.StatusOK, "Success"),
 ).Get("Get a list of all notes", func () []*NoteSummary {